The Fragility of Sparsity: Sparse representations are rare

 where the $Z_{i}$ indicates the baseline categories (so each $Z_{i}$ is a column of $I_{p}$).
 By construction, elements of $W_{i}$ are all equal to zero or one in this specification, and since $A\in\mathbb{R}^{p\times p}$ is full rank, the constant vector is part of the column space spanned by $W_{i}$.

 Suppose with $A_{0}\in \mathbf{A}$, the coefficient vector on $W_{i}$ is sparse.
-Now consider picking $\mathcal{A}\in\mathbf{A}$ at random by repeatedly drawing $p\times p$ matrices with i.i.d.~Bernoulli$(q)$ entries, $0<q\leq 1/2$, until we find one that is full rank.
-By Theorem A of \textcite{tikhomirov20}, the probability of discarding a matrix in this process is vanishing fast, as it is smaller than $(1-q+\varepsilon)^{p}$ for all $\varepsilon >0$ and large enough $p$.
+However, because the matrix $A_{0}$ that induces sparsity is unknown, we pick a column space specification $\tilde{W}_{i}=\mathcal{A}Z_{i}$, where $\mathcal{A}\in\mathbf{A}$ is selected at random by repeatedly drawing $p\times p$ matrices with i.i.d.~Bernoulli$(q)$ entries, $0<q\leq 1/2$, until we find one that is full rank.
+By Theorem A of \textcite{tikhomirov20}, the probability of discarding a matrix in this process is vanishingly small, as it is smaller than $(1-q+\varepsilon)^{p}$ for all $\varepsilon >0$ and large enough $p$.
 This allows us to essentially ignore rank-deficient matrices, yielding the following result.

 \begin{theorem} Suppose a single coefficient on $W_{i}=A_{0}Z_{i}$ is constant and non-zero, and the number of zeros $K$ in the corresponding row of $A_{0}$ satisfies $0<\lim_{n\rightarrow \infty}K/p<1$.
 If all baseline categories have population fractions of the same order, then the probability that the model with $\tilde{W}_{i}=\mathcal{A} Z_{i}$ satisfies \cref{eq:approx_sparsity1,eq:approx_sparsity2} is no larger than